Crohn's Drugs That Target Your Immune System

 What Are Biologics?

-Like immunomodulators, biologics are drugs that curb the immune system.
-They're focused on the inflammation in your gut.
-These drugs target certain proteins that play a role in inflammation.
+These drugs also affect your immune system.
+But they focus solely on the inflammation in your gut, where they target certain proteins that play a role in inflammation.

-Doctors use biologics if you have moderate to severe Crohn's that has not responded well to other medications.
+Doctors use biologics if you have moderate to severe Crohn's that hasn’t responded well to other medications.
 They also use it to treat open, draining fistulas.

 Some examples of biologics are:

-Due to their targeted nature, biologic treatments tend to cause fewer side effects than other drugs used for Crohn's disease.
+Yes.
+But because of the way they work, they tend to cause fewer problems than other drugs used for Crohn's disease.

-Your doctor will still monitor you carefully, especially for signs of infection.
+Your doctor will still watch you carefully, especially for signs of infection.
 Although rare, lymphoma and blood disorders can happen.

-Before taking biologics, let your doctor know if you have a heart condition or a disease affecting the nervous system.
+Before you take one of these drugs, let your doctor know if you have a heart condition or a disease that affects your nervous system.

-You may have side effects at the injection site, such as:
+You may have side effects at the injection site, like:

 Other possible side effects include: